seki2020/gwa.net/firebase/functions/db/notes.md

 For Trips the following:

 - Create:
-  - Nothing (Trips are created on client and then also the follower is created)
+  - Update User.trips +1
 - Update:
-  - If isDirty(name) -> Update the Trip Users
+  - If isDirty(name) -> Update the users/following
-  - If isDirty(recent) -> Update the Trip Users
+  - If isDirty(recent) -> Update the users/following
-  - If isDirty(privacy) -> Update the Trip Users
+  - If isDirty(privacy) -> Update the users/following
 - Delete:
+  - Update User.trips -1
   - Should clean up all the Trip related stuff

 ### Trip Users (following trips)